Nebraska has a number of trails with minimal obstacles. Some are very easy and others are wheelchair accessible. Here are just a few of them.

 1. Soldier Creek Campground, South Fork Trailhead.
 The Trooper Trail follows the drainage of the South Fork of Soldier Creek for about 3 miles before it heads up into the hills.
 This part of the trail is relatively level with rolling terrain.
 There are a few short steep sections and a few small creek crossings.
 This section of the trail is in the Soldier Creek Wilderness.

 2. Soldier Creek Campground, Middle Fork Trailhead.
 A two track unmarked trail follows the Middle Fork of Soldier Creek drainage.
 The two track enters the Wilderness after 1 ½ miles and continues for about another 1 ½ miles before it heads up into the hills.
 This is level to gently rolling.
-A variation of this is to take a two track trail that forks to the right up the North Fork of Soldier Creek about ¼ mile from the campground.
+A variation of this is to take a two track trail that forks in the sidebar up the North Fork of Soldier Creek about ¼ mile from the campground.
 This 2 track is relatively level for about 1 mile before it intersects the Boots and Saddle Trail.

 3. From Chadron State Park take the paved loop road to the top of the loop.
 Take the gravel road to the Black Hills Overlook.
 After approximately 2 miles the road dead ends at a parking lot on Forest Service land.
 From the parking lot take the Black Hills Overlook Trail.
 The trail follows ridges through an old burn area and is level to gently rolling with a few short steep pitches.
 After about 1 mile the trail begins to get steeper as it drops in elevation just before the trail forks.
 The right hand fork will take you down to the Chadron State Park Campground.
 The other fork will take you to down to the Outrider Trailhead on Forest Service.
 Both of these forks are approximately 1 mile.